bernhardAxonIvy/doc/source/engine-guide/deployment/terms.rst

     └── ProcessModel "BackEnd"
         └── ProcessModelVersion 1

-On the |ivy-engine|, applications can be configured.
+On the Axon Ivy Engine, applications can be configured.
 An application spans up an environment in which process models exist.

 .. _process-model: